Find answers to the most commonly asked questions here

 Our greatest strength is our team.
 All of the psychologists at Connecte have completed doctoral studies and have strong backgrounds in research; we also have a number of student therapists (in the process of pursuing their doctoral studies in psychology and supervised by senior psychologists).
 Each member of our team has developed an area of expertise based on their formal training in addition to their unique life experiences.
 We are passionate about learning and keeping up-to-date with the latest research allowing us to incorporate the most effective techniques into their psychotherapy.
 Our team really works together to support one another, learn from one another and create together a safe, solid space for you to grow and make the changes you are looking to make.

 We offer a variety of services, including individual and couples’ therapy as well as virtual therapy to best help meet your needs.
-Connecte also offers groups; some are one-day workshops and others include multiple sessions offered over a number of weeks (link to events page).
+Connecte also offers groups; some are one-day workshops and others include multiple sessions offered over a number of weeks.
 Our clients often reflect to us that they appreciate the collaborative, warm and safe space we have created.
-At Connecte, we are a multidisciplinary team, including a consulting dietician, Vanessa Perrone, founder of Motive Nutrition.
+At Connecte, we are a multidisciplinary team, including psychologists, psychotherapists, social workers and dietitians.